mschuchard/vault-mcp-server/README.md

 # Vault MCP Server

-This is a toy.
+This is no longer a toy, and thus will soon begin a formal versioned release schedule.
+An initial version, updated documentation, and `CHANGELOG` are forthcoming.

 Python was selected as the language since this is my first MCP server and the Python SDK is super easy to use, and HVAC is a very functional Vault SDK.

 The MCP Server container image is hosted at [Dockerhub](https://hub.docker.com/r/matthewschuchard/vault-mcp-server).